Veracruz: Dance and music

-The state's best-known musical style is called the "son".
-A "son" is a musical variation which traces its origins to Spain and developed during the 17th and 18th centuries.
-It is the state's most popular musical style shows influences from the many peoples who have lived here such as indigenous groups, Portuguese, Italians, Africans, French and others.
-The music is generally performed by harps, violins and guitars, with an occasional wind instrument.
-Son huasteco (also called son huapango) is a variety of son played in the north of the state mostly among the Totonacs.
-Son jarocho is the better known and more popular variety played in the south of the state.
-The famous Grammy award-winning song "La Bamba" by Los Lobos is said have its roots in a traditional folk song from Veracruz (hence the reference to the "Marinero" in that song).
+The state's best-known musical style is called the son, a musical variation that traces its origins to Spain and was developed during the 17th and 18th centuries.
+It is the state's most popular musical style shows, with influences from the many peoples who have lived there, including Indigenous groups, Portuguese, Italians, Africans, French, and others.
+The music is generally performed on harps, violins, and guitars, with an occasional wind instrument.
+Son Huasteco (also called Son Huapango) is a variety of son played in the north of the state, mostly among the Totonacs; Son Jarocho is the better known and more popular variety played in the south.
+The famous Grammy award-winning song "La Bamba" by the Los Lobos rock band is said have its roots in a traditional folk song from Veracruz—hence the reference to the marinero sailor in that song).